A-MA9/LeetCode/README.md

 # Coding Platforms-01
-Solutions to various coding problems I solved on LeetCode
+Solutions to various problems I solved on LeetCode.....